BTCMarkets/api-v3-client-java/README.md

 # api-v3-client-java

-sample application demonstrating how to connect to BTC Markets' API v3 using Java application.
+This sample application demonstrates how to connect to BTC Markets' API v3 using Java language.

-The application is based on SpringBoot and by default tries to list your order history.
+The application uses SpringBoot and runs as a command line and can place or list all orders.

-Make sure to add your api key and secret before running the application
+Add your API key and secret before running the application.

 To run the sample via maven command line: